back to main

 all in all, it was an enjoyable time. luckily, a friend we met there had a camera, and allowed us to use it to take pictures. perhaps when i get a copy i'll link it in (as i seem fond of doing lately… oh, if only i had my own digital camera…). and, joy of joys, the one night when it counted, our local UPN station decided to air the first UofL basketball exhibition game, and in so doing, to delay Enterprise by the length of the game. of course, if they ever do it again, i'll be pissed.

-- 01:21 am - PL :: im :: 3 Comments
+- 01:21 am - PL :: 3 Comments

-categories :: Friends - Local/Louisville - Movies - Pleased/Like - Pop Culture - Rants - TV - Travel - Writing
+categories :: Friends - Local/Louisville - Movies - Pleased/Like - Pop Culture - Rants - Travel - TV - Writing

 2001.10.15 feed me: